csci338/spring2025/pages/_assignments/lab05.md

    npm init -y
    ```

-   The `npm init` command should have created two new files within `node-demo`: `package.json` and `package-lock.json`.
+   The `npm init` command should have created two new files within `node-demo`: `package.json`.
 Verify this.

 ### 9. Install the React and Vite Dependencies
 1. Install the `react`, `react-dom`, and `vite` packages through the node package manager as shown below:<br><br>
    ```bash
    npm install react react-dom vite
    ```
 2. Verify that the package was installed by checking the `node_modules` folder and `package.json` file.
+You should also notice that a `package-lock.json` was created.
 3. Modify the `package.json` file by replacing the entire "scripts" entry with this one:<br><br>
     ```json
     "scripts": {